-In addition to the safe and efficient removal of hard and soft deposits, ultrasonic instruments also detoxify the areas being treated.
-The lavage or acoustic streaming that occurs simultaneously when treating with ultrasonic scalers causes a constant flushing action, removing loosened debris and bacterial biofilm from the area.
+In addition to the safe removal of hard and soft deposits, ultrasonic instruments also detoxify areas being treated.
+The acoustic streaming that occurs at the same time when treated with ultrasonic scalers causes a constant flushing action.
+This action removes loose debris and bacterial biofilm from the area.
 Cavitation is created when the vibrating tip comes in contact with the fluid and forms millions of bubbles.
-When the bubbles implode, they produce shock waves or bursts of energy in the liquid, tearing apart the cell wall of the pathogens.
-This shifts the subgingival environment through elimination of the microbiology, essentially detoxifying the pocket.
+When the bubbles implode, they produce shock waves or bursts of energy in the liquid.
+This burst will tear apart the cell wall of the pathogens.
+This shift essentially detoxifies the pocket.

 Another distinct advantage of ultrasonics over hand scaling is the efficient removal of the smear layer.
-Scaling the root surface not only leaves a smear layer behind, but bacteria may be also “forced” into the tubules by the action of the scaler as it moves across the surface.8,9 The ultrasonic, by way of acoustic streaming, cavitation, and acoustic turbulence, literally “power washes” the root surface, eliminating the smear layer entirely.
+Scaling the root surface not only leaves a smear layer behind, but bacteria may be also “forced” into small tubes from the scaler as it moves across the surface.
+The ultrasonic, by way of acoustic streaming, cavitation, and acoustic turbulence, literally “power washes” the root surface, to remove the smear layer.